-Origins: These handsome, practical row boarts were routinely built by Nova Scotia shipwright, Jim Smith in six days, painted and ready for the water.
+Origins: These handsome, practical row boats were routinely built by Nova Scotia shipwright, Jim Smith, in six days, fully painted and ready for the water.

 Dimensions: Length: 10ft.
 2ins.
 Beam: 3ft.
 10ins.

 Materials: (orig. boat) Eastern white pine planking, red oak frames fastened with galvanized iron clench nails and bolts.

 Plans: Original Sea Urchin measured by Sam Manning, 1985.
 Plans drawn by Bill Nielsen, 1993.
 Now on permanent exhibit at the Maritime Museum in Halifax, Nova Scotia.
 New Sea Urchin built by a class in Newport Beach.

 Time to Build: 3-4 weeks with part-time help.